 Bhujangasana (cobra pose) is a beginner level backbend and prone posture (lying on the stomach posture) that works on the back, abdomen and pelvic region, along with the arms, shoulders and chest.
 It is also the seventh asana in the Surya Namaskar (Sun Salutation) sequence.
 One in the posture the upper torso (chest, shoulders and upper abdomen) and neck are lifted upwards.
 This position resembles a cobra and hence the name cobra (bhujang in Sanskrit means cobra).

 On a subtle level, Bhujangasana is said to work on the throat chakra, heart chakra, solar plexus, sacral chakra and root chakra, making its impact extremely profound.
+Further on this article we will talk about bhujangasana procedure, benefits and contraindications so get a better understanding of practicing this posture.

 Position type: Lying down on stomach (prone)